Federal Cybersecurity

 Asset Inventory as the Compliance Foundation

 An agency cannot confirm KEV remediation on a system it does not know exists.
 Asset inventory completeness is the prerequisite for every other BOD 22-01 compliance step.
 BOD 23-01, issued October 2022, directly addresses this dependency by requiring asset discovery at least every seven days and vulnerability enumeration at least every 14 days for all IP-addressable assets.
 Agencies treating BOD 22-01 and BOD 23-01 as separate programs miss the structural dependency: BOD 23-01 compliance provides the asset visibility that makes BOD 22-01 compliance possible.
-An agency with a 30-day asset discovery cycle and a 14-day KEV remediation window cannot meet the timeline requirement for the highest-priority catalog entries.
+An agency with a 30-day asset discovery cycle and a 14-day KEV remediation window cannot meet the timeline requirement for catalog entries with 2021+ CVE identifiers.

 CDM-Approved Tools and Scanner Integration